Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Their arguments have not changed at all.

-And the thing is as well, Enoch Powell was just vindicated so much.
+And the thing is, as well, Enoch Powell was just vindicated so much.

-That's his entire result like Enoch's like, well, I think a third of Birmingham could be of minority extraction.
+That's his entire like Enoch's like, well, I think a third of Birmingham could be of minority extraction.

 I don't think that happened.